 Enron and LJM2 also entered into various agreements relating to cash management services, employee services and office space provided by Enron to LJM2.
 In addition, Enron paid LJM2 a management fee for certain transactions, and other transaction fees described above.
 Enron also reimbursed LJM2 for transaction-related expenses (such as legal and tax fees and other costs) associated with some of the transactions described above.

 Other Employee Transactions.
 From June 1993 through November 1997, an Enron subsidiary was the general partner of JEDI and a third-party, the California Public Employees’ Retirement System (CalPERS), was the limited partner.
 In November 1997, JEDI made a liquidating distribution to CalPERS of $383 million.
 Concurrently, Chewco purchased a limited partnership interest in JEDI for $383 million, $132 million of which was financed by an interest-bearing loan from JEDI to Chewco, and $240 million of which was borrowed from a third-party financial institution (supported by a guarantee from Enron).
+The balance of the transaction (approximately $12 million) was principally funded by an equity contribution from a third party.
+Enron has subsequently determined that a portion of this contribution was cash collateralized.
+This resulted in inadequate capitalization of Chewco to meet the SPE accounting guidelines.
 The restatement resulting from the Chewco transaction is discussed in Note 3.
 Based on current information, Enron believes that a non-executive officer of an Enron division, Michael J. Kopper, was an investor in the general partner of Chewco and, at the time of the purchase, also was the manager of the Chewco general partner.

 From December 1997 to December 2000, Chewco received distributions of $433 million from JEDI.
 Among other things, Chewco used a portion of these distributions to make repayments on its JEDI loan and to repay an additional borrowing from the third-party financial institution.